Syed Nawab Ali Chowdhury: Literature

 He was engaged in literary and cultural activities from 1895 to 1904.
-In 1895 newspaper named ‘’Mihir’’ and ‘’Shudhakar’’ became ‘’Mihir-Shudhakar’’ combinedly.
+In 1895 newspaper named "Mihir" and "Shudhakar" became "Mihir-Shudhakar" combinedly.
 Nawab Ali Chowdhury was its owner.
-He bought a press for it and set in his house in Calcutta.
-He contributed in work of Muhammad Shahidullah, Reazuddin Ahmed al-Mashhadi, poet Md.Mozammel Haque.
-These writers dedicated their some writings to Nawab Ali Chowdhury.
+He bought a press for it and installed it at his house in Calcutta.
+He contributed in the work of Muhammad Shahidullah, Reazuddin Ahmed al-Mashhadi, and the poet Md.
+Mozammel Haque.
+These writers dedicated some of their writings to Nawab Ali Chowdhury.

 He also wrote some books.
 They are: